cgomesu/rpi-button-box/README.md

 * Raspberry Pi
   * 40 GPIO pins version
 * Python3
-  * `gpiozero`, `rpi.gpio`
+  * `gpiozero`, `rpi.gpio`, (and other standard Python libraries)

 # Installation
 The button box controller was developed for the [Raspberry Pi OS](https://www.raspberrypi.org/software/) but it should work with other similar systems for single board computers.
-The following instructions assuming you're logged in with a `sudo` user (e.g., `pi`).
+The following instructions assume you're logged in with a `sudo` user (e.g., `pi`).

 1. Use `apt` to install required programs
 ```